 For example, If the fertigation system includes 3 fertilizer stock solutions, applied nutrient rates can be adjusted by setting different combinations of injection rates.
 Note that the composition of the stock solutions remains the same.

-CHALLENGES OF FERTIGATION
+CHALLENGES WITH USING FERTIGATION

 In order to be able to deliver fertilizers through the irrigation water, only soluble fertilizers can be used.
 Note that fertilizers differ in their solubility and that the solubility varies with temperature.
 Usually, higher water temperature will result in higher solubility (i.e. a larger amount of fertilizer can be dissolved in the same volume of water).